NVIDIA Co. (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 120,000 Shares

 NVIDIA Co.
-(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the stock in a transaction that occurred on Thursday, September 5th.
-The shares were sold at an average price of $107.44, for a total transaction of $12,892,800.00.
-Following the sale, the chief executive officer now directly owns 76,135,836 shares of the company’s stock, valued at approximately $8,180,034,219.84.
+(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the stock in a transaction on Wednesday, September 11th.
+The shares were sold at an average price of $111.83, for a total value of $13,419,600.00.
+Following the completion of the transaction, the chief executive officer now directly owns 75,655,836 shares in the company, valued at approximately $8,460,592,139.88.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Jen Hsun Huang also recently made the following trade(s):